mrphrazer/sunburst_hasher/README.md

 # sunburst_hasher

-This tool is a performant and parallel hash collision finder for the [sunburst malware](https://github.com/fireeye/sunburst_countermeasures).
+`sunburst_hasher` is a parallel hash collision finder for the [sunburst malware](https://github.com/fireeye/sunburst_countermeasures).
 It brute forces all strings in a defined range and checks if any of the resulting hashes matches a hash from the provided input file.